7 and 8 King Street, Bristol

 They date from 1665.
 During restoration in 1976 it was found that recycled ships timbers had been used for much of the oak studding and bracing in the buildings, and barrel staves had been used as laths.
-The oriel window of number 7 is an original feature, whilst the windows of number 8 were replaced during the eighteenth century.
+The oriel window of No. 7 is an original feature, whilst the windows of No. 8 were replaced during the 18th century.

-7 and 8 King Street have been designated by English Heritage as a grade II* listed building.
+Nos.
+7 and 8 King Street have been designated by English Heritage as a Grade II* listed building.